gayhub233/AutoBackupGayHub/README.md

 ## 📌 Introduction

-**AutoBackupGayHub** is a straightforward utility that harnesses **GitHub Actions** to automatically back up your GitHub repositories to **Dropbox**, ensuring that your code is always safe and accessible.
+**AutoBackupGayHub** is a simple tool that harnesses **GitHub Actions** to automatically back up your GitHub repositories to **Dropbox**, ensuring that your code is always safe and accessible.
 Utilizing GitHub Actions, it automatically triggers a backup process each time you push to your repository, packing your repository contents and uploading them to your Dropbox space to safeguard your code against loss.

 ## 🚀 Key Features